top of page

 it doesn't have to feel forced

-The idea of networking can be overwhelming.
+While networking may feel intimidating initially, especially for introverts, it can be a powerful tool for career growth.
 I remember attending a Young Professional’s event in Louisville, Kentucky as a shy and eager graduate student - dressing in professional attire, holding a folder with my resume, and trying to convince myself I was capable of walking up to strangers in an unnatural setting and initiating a natural conversation.
-This was how I defined networking for far too long.
-Something that was formal, intimidating, and frankly - something I dreaded.
+I viewed networking as something that was formal and intimidating, but it does not have to be this way.

 it can be natural

-It took years to develop a deeper, more fluent understanding of networking - and how to do it with more ease, especially as an introvert.
-Networking can be a simple process, but it does require preparation.
+Networking can take various forms, such as the scenario mentioned above, joining associations, and attending conferences and events.
+However, one of the most impactful ways to begin building your network is through one-on-one meetings with professionals in positions that interest you.
+These intimate conversations allow for a more personalized exchange of ideas, experiences, and advice.
+This can be a simple process, but it does require preparation.
 For example, when I was in my mid-twenties, I was ready to transition from a small, educational tour company to a role with more potential for growth.
-At the time, my mom had a friend who worked in Events & Meetings at KPMG.
-She connected the two of us and we had a discussion.
+At the time, a friend of a friend worked in Events & Meetings at KPMG, and she connected the two of us.

-This is often an ideal first step: someone you know know’s someone in a field you’re interested in, and that person can break the ice to connect you.
+This is often an ideal first step: someone you know introduces you to a person in your field of interest, which can break the ice and lead to a meaningful discussion.

 Preparation is key